vivekvardhan2810/Cross-Road-Game/README.md

 The Road Crossing Game is a thrilling challenge where you guide a character across a busy road, avoiding moving vehicles to reach the other side safely.
 Each successful crossing earns points, and the game gets harder as you advance.

 ## Features
-- Guide a character across a busy road
+- Guide a character across a busy road.
-- Avoid moving vehicles
+- Avoid moving vehicles.
-- Earn points for successful crossings
+- Earn points for successful crossings.
 - Increasing difficulty as the game progresses

 ## Technologies Used